adtrace/adtrace_sdk_android/README.md

 -keep public class com.android.installreferrer.** { *; }
 ```

-This feature is supported if you are using **AdTrace SDK v4.12.0 or above**.

 #### <a id="gps-intent"></a>Google Play Store intent

 The Google Play Store `INSTALL_REFERRER` intent should be captured with a broadcast receiver.
 If you are **not using your own broadcast receiver** to receive the `INSTALL_REFERRER` intent, add the following `receiver` tag inside the `application` tag in your `AndroidManifest.xml`.